ehmatthes/sitka_irg_analysis/README.md

 - When you run *process_hx_data.py* again, it will use the recently updated information in *known_slides.json*.
   - If you want to run the analysis again against this new slide data, see the section above, "Running the code using existing data".

+### Analyzing current data

+This is a work in progress.
+If you run *analyze_current_data.py*, you'll get an html plot of the most recent 48-72 hours of data from the stream gauge.
+You can choose to fetch fresh data, or work with cached data to avoid hitting the gauge site too often during development work.
+A good approach is to fetch fresh data once, and then work with that freshly cached data.

 Questions/ Feedback
 ---